Tonyg92x/42libft/README.md

   <h3>ft_strlcat</h3>
   Put the string src at the end of string dst.
 Return the size of the dst string>

+  <h3>ft_strdup</h3>
+  Allocate exactly the right amount of space src string into an other string using the malloc fonction.
+Don't forget to free.
+(Usefull if you want to use the less amount of memory possible.

   <h3>ft_strncmp</h3>
   Compare s1 with s2 for n character.
 Return 0 if it's the same, if not return the s1 - s2 value of the dif.